What Are The Different DMARC Records?

 rua: mailto:address@company.com: This tag allows mailbox providers to know where exactly you want the aggregate reports to be sent.
 These reports contain higher-level information and help in identifying potential authentication issues or malicious activities that can harm the email domain.

 sp: This indicates a requested policy for all subdomains when an email fails the DMARC authentication and alignment checks.
 This tag is very effective when the domain owner wants to specify different policies for primary domain and subdomains.
-In case this tag is not used for
+If the sp tag is not specified, subdomains inherit the policy defined by the p tag.

 ruf: mailto:address@company.com: It allows mailbox providers to know where you want your forensic reports to be delivered.
 These reports are detailed and are to be delivered almost immediately once DMARC authentication failure has been detected.
 However, most of the mailbox providers do not send them due to privacy and performance concerns.